 In his young life, the promising American writer Anthony Marra has already won awards, but he deserves another one simply for having the chutzpah to write A Constellation of Vital Phenomena.
-It’s set in Chechnya, no less, and during the worst of Russia’s endlessly brutal war against the Chechen people.
+It’s set in the Caucasus, no less, and during the worst of Russia’s endlessly brutal Chehnyan War.
 It seems exceedingly unlikely that Marra has any experience of war or has ever lived in Chechnya.
 His credentials (apart from those literary awards) seem limited to an undergraduate degree from the University of Southern California, an MFA from the Iowa Writer’s Workshop, and a fellowship at Stanford, where he’s hanging out now.

 Despite these limitations, which would likely strike the average National Book Award-winner as insurmountable, Marra does a convincing job of portraying the interior dialogue of his characters, marooned in the scorched earth of their ancestral homeland.
 By immersing the reader in the telling details of everyday life in this hellhole of unending terror, he manages to transcend the particulars of his story and conjure up the universal feelings that roil around in us all: love, envy, fear, betrayal, loneliness, hope.

 The principal characters of A Constellation of Vital Phenomena are: